Jye Mullane

-Jye Mullane (born 29 July 1981) is an Australian former professional rugby league footballer who played in Australia for the Cronulla-Sutherland Sharks and Manly-Warringah Sea Eagles.
+Jye Mullane (born 29 July 1981) is an Australian former professional rugby league footballer who played for the Cronulla-Sutherland Sharks and Manly-Warringah Sea Eagles.

 In 2005 he signed with NSW Waratahs Australian Rugby Union and played domestically for Southern Districts Rebels (2006) and Northern Suburbs (2007).
 At this time the Australian Rugby Championship (ARC) was established nationally.
 Jye represented the Central Coast Rays in successfully taking out the maiden premiership.
-From this Jye relocated to France debuting with the successful Lézignan Sangliers 2007 premiership winning team before signing on with Beziers rugby ProD2 competition.
+From this Jye relocated to France debuting with the successful Lézignan Sangliers 2007 premiership winning team before signing on with Béziers rugby ProD2 competition.